 When considering visiting Ecuador’s most amazing destinations from a traveller’s perspective, public buses have severe limitations.
 For example, at the top of many people’s list of things to see are Cotopaxi Volcano and Quilotoa Crater Lake.
 Neither of these are easy to reach by public transport.
 In the case of Quilotoa, you will need to take about 5 buses and take at least 5 hours to get from your hostel in Quito to finally reach the actual lake (and that’s on a good day).

+So, when planning to visit Cotopaxi National Park, Quilotoa Lake and get to the fun town of Baños, the journeys and costs look like this (with Wanderbus for comparison).
 Pretty stressful, right?
 And this is only one short section of the route: imagine trying to cross the whole country by public transport, or trying to reach off-the-beaten-track locations like Ozogoche or El Cajas National Park.
 And if you don’t speak Spanish, it’ll be impossible to communicate.